bazelbuild/bazel/site/versions/master/docs/install.md

 is to use a distribution archive.
-Download `bazel-<VERSION>-dist.zip` from the [release page](https://github.com/bazelbuild/bazel/releases) for the desired version (for releases 0.4.0 and earlier: download the "source code" zip archive and note that it will only work for the supported architectures as it contains binaries).
-We recommend to also verify the signature made by our
-[release key](https://bazel.build/bazel-release.pub.gpg) 48457EE0.
+Download `bazel-<VERSION>-dist.zip` from the [release page](https://github.com/bazelbuild/bazel/releases) for the desired version.
+We recommend to also verify the signature made by our [release key](https://bazel.build/bazel-release.pub.gpg) 48457EE0.

 Unzip the archive and call `bash ./compile.sh`; this will create a